ankebremer/cv/index.md

 ### Senior Software Developer
 [Nucleus Financial](https://www.nucleusfinancial.com/) _(May 2021 - December 2021)_ <br>
-A wrap platform to manage wealth with a focus on pension products.

 * Assisted in porting of several batch and multithreaded ETL processes to AWS Lambda
 * Co-implemented GraphQL API